Symmetry constraints on the orbital transport in solids

 In crystals, continuous rotational symmetry is broken by the lattice.
 Nevertheless, if the Fermi surface is well-described by the free electron approximation, the effects of lattice potential are small so the continuity equation Eq.~(\ref{eq:continuity2}) is expected to provide a good approximation for orbital dynamics.
 This can be seen from Eq.~(\ref{eq:Tz}).
 If the wavefunction does not significantly vary over the lattice constant, one can replace $\frac{\partial U}{\partial \phi}$ with its integral over a sphere centered at $r=0$, which identically vanishes.

-In the proposed orbitronic applications based on transition metals~\cite{PhysRevB.77.165117,PhysRevLett.102.016601,PhysRevB.98.214405,PhysRevResearch.4.033037}, most of the angular momentum is carried by the atomic moments of d-electrons, for which such an averaging procedure is unjustified.
-Nevertheless, the possibility of their long-range transport was supported by semiclassical models~\cite{Mokrousov2020}.
-Our main result is the prediction of a large non-classical orbital crystal torque which suppresses certain components of propagating orbital moment over essentially a single lattice constant.
-These behaviors are demonstrated for two systems, but are expected to be quite general due to the universality of the dependence of interatomic hopping amplitudes on the orbital state of electrons.
+In orbitronic devices based on transition metals~\cite{PhysRevB.77.165117,PhysRevLett.102.016601,PhysRevB.98.214405,PhysRevResearch.4.033037}, most of the angular momentum is expected to be carried by the atomic moments of d-electrons, for which such an averaging procedure is unjustified since the wavefunction phase varies over at least $2\pi$ within a single atomic site.
+Our main result is the prediction of a large non-classical orbital crystal torque which can suppress certain components of propagating orbital moment over essentially a single lattice constant.
+The identified mechanism does not contradict the possibility of local orbital moment generation via OHE or its importance as the mechanism underlying SHE~\cite{PhysRevLett.121.086602}.
+Nevertheless, it places stringent constraints on the possibility of atomic orbital moment diffusion and accumulation over distances exceeding a few lattice constants~\cite{PhysRevLett.121.086602,Mokrousov2020}.

-As the first example, we consider the conduction band of complex transition metal oxides exemplified by SrTiO$_3$, which is dominated by the $t_{2g}$ orbitals of the transition metal atoms on a simple cubic lattice~\cite{Tokura2000-tc,Dylla2019}.
-Large OHE in such systems was predicted in Ref.~\cite{PhysRevLett.100.096601}.
-The $t_{2g}$ orbitals hybridize only with four of the six nearest neighbors on the cubic lattice~\cite{Dylla2019,Urazhdin_STO}.
-The corresponding nearest-neighbor tight-binding Hamiltonian is
+First, we consider the conduction band of complex transition metal oxides exemplified by SrTiO$_3$, which is dominated by the $t_{2g}$ orbitals of the transition metal atoms on a cubic lattice~\cite{Tokura2000-tc,Dylla2019}.
+Each of the $t_{2g}$ orbitals hybridizes via oxygen atoms located on the lines between transition metal atoms with only four of the six nearest neighbors, e.g. the $d_{xy}$ orbital hybridizes with four $d_{xy}$ orbitals of the nearest neighbors in the xy plane~\cite{Dylla2019,Urazhdin_STO}.
+The corresponding tight-binding Hamiltonian is

 where $d_m=(d_{yz},d_{xz},d_{xy})$, the operator $\hat{c}^+_{\mathbf{n},m,s}$ creates an electron on site $\mathbf{n}$ with spin $s$ in the orbital state $m$, $\mathbf{l}$ is a unit vector in one of the six principal directions, and $V$ is the hopping matrix element describing orbital-selective hybridization.
 In the reciprocal space,